thejff/codemapper/README.md

 Once the app has started you will see a menu with several options:

-1. Input a directory to map
+1. Input a directory to map - This can be relative or a full path
-2. Map the current directory
+2. Map the current directory - Generate the graph from the location codemapper is run

 As well as options that can be entered into any input

 - "q" to quit
 - "menu" to return to the menu

+Once the code has run successfully you will see a folder called "codemapper" inside the directory you selected.<br/>
+Inside this directory you will find two files, the generated DOT code and the generated graph (Currently PNG only).
+You can see an example of the graph below.

 ## Example output